Bar Crawls: Prague, The Royal Route 🇨🇿

 At first, the atmosphere is excitable, almost as though one were engaged on a fairground ride, but soon settles down to business: friendly, bustling and a great place to start up a conversation with a stranger.
 This really is a pub to be reckoned with.

-Time for a break from Pilsner Urquell – and beer.
-Well, ordinary beer, in any event.
-My next recommendation is a change of speed, 5.
-Absintherie, an absinth bar aiming to capitalise on the worldwide interest in ephemeral bohemian decadence, and the appealing art of its greatest marketeer, Alfons Mucha.
-An art-nouveau styled bar is the kind of thing you visit Prague to find, and while it could use a little bit more iron and steel to truly hit the mark, the layout and general atmosphere is effective, particularly the cabinets at either side of the room.
+Aiming to capitalise on the worldwide interest in that sense of ephemeral bohemian decadence, and the appealing art of its greatest marketeer, Alfons Mucha, this Art Nouveau styled bar is the kind of thing you visit Prague to find.
+While it could use a little bit more ironworking and detail to truly hit the mark, the layout and general atmosphere is effective, particularly the cabinets at either side of the room.

 This slideshow requires JavaScript.